-If you are working with students who have been identified as having a disability and are receiving special education services, then the student has an IEP Team.
+If you are working with students who have been identified as having a disability and are receiving special education services, you know that student has an IEP Team.
 It is the responsibility of this team to design a specialized program that meets the unique needs of each student.
 The members of the IEP Team determine appropriate supports and services that will afford a student with a disability a free and appropriate public education.
-It is possible that the team may determine the student requires supports and services provided by an LBA.
+It is possible the team determines the student requires supports and services provided by an LBA.
 These supports and services could be in the form of direct services, consultation to team members, or something else as determined by the IEP Team.

 However, LBAs can also provide services in school divisions that are not student specific.
-For example, an LBA could be part of a variety of division initiatives or may be hired to provide programmatic support rather than student specific supports.
-In this case, the LBA may not be part of a student's team and may not be documented in an IEP.
+For example, LBA could be part of a variety of division initiatives or may be hired to provide programmatic support rather than student specific supports.
+In this case, the LBA may not be part of a student's team and may not be reflected on an IEP.